 Insights from the NanoIC pilot line

-With the NanoIC pilot line, imec hosts one of the EU’s most ambitious initiatives for advancing chip innovation.
-Specifically targeting the development of beyond-2nm systems-on-chip (SoC), this platform enables companies throughout the semiconductor ecosystem to gain early experience with a range of disruptive technologies.
+The NanoIC pilot line is part of the EU Chips Act, a legislative initiative to strengthen Europe's competitiveness and resilience in semiconductor technologies and applications.
+The Act focuses on advancing semiconductor research, providing state aid for manufacturing and monitoring the supply chain.
+With the NanoIC pilot line, imec is hosting one of the EU's most ambitious initiatives to advance chip innovation.
+Aimed specifically at the development of beyond-2nm systems-on-chip (SoC), this platform enables companies from across the semiconductor ecosystem to gain early experience with a range of disruptive technologies.

-What exactly does the NanoIC pilot line entail?
-Which key technologies does it target?
+What exactly is the NanoIC pilot line?
+What key technologies is it targeting?
 And how can you leverage its capabilities to accelerate your innovation?
-Attend this dedicated track to find out.
-It delves into three of the pilot line’s major goals: developing and sharing knowledge, building demonstrators, and expanding manufacturing capabilities.
-You'll walk away with invaluable insights, practical knowledge, and inspiration on how to contribute to this unique initiative.
+Join this special track to find out.
+It delves into three of the main goals of the pilot line: developing and sharing knowledge, building demonstrators, and expanding manufacturing capabilities.
+You'll walk away with valuable insights, practical knowledge, and inspiration on how to contribute to this unique initiative.